Scholars’ Spotlight – The Carradine Family: Part I

 During this time, David was dating Barbara Hershey, who also starred in Boxcar Bertha.
 In 1972, they posed for Playboy together, mimicking sex scenes from the movie.
 Hershey gave birth to their son Free, who would later change his name to Tom.
 Hershey and Carradine broke up after his arrest for burglary in 1974, at the peak of his fame.

 In 1972, David would rise to iconic levels with his portrayal of Kwai Chang Caine, in the hit TV series, Kung Fu.
-Caine is a half Chinese, half American orphan, trained as a Shaolin monk.
+Caine is a half-Chinese, half-American orphan, trained as a Shaolin monk.
 He travels the Wild West searching for his brother and using his skills of self-defense and Eastern philosophy to help others in his travels.
-The charismatic Caine exudes compassion, easy confidence, and a zen-like quality unknown to other TV heroes.
+The charismatic Caine exudes compassion, easy confidence, and a Zen-like quality unknown to other TV heroes.

 Father, Son, and Bruce Lee

 David Carradine would also star in three episodes of Kung Fu, alongside his father John.
 John had played the blind preacher, Reverend Serenity Johnson.
-He was a reoccurring character throughout the series.
+He was a recurring character throughout the series.
 Johns’ episodes included Dark Angel (1972), The Nature of Evil (1974), and Ambush (1975).

 Kung Fu would also forever link David Carradine’s name to Bruce Lee.
 Lee had originally auditioned and was seriously considered.
 Executives eventually rejected the idea of casting Bruce Lee due to his strong Chinese accent.
 Supposedly, his line readings were difficult to understand and the execs felt that the audience would not be able to follow along.